Inundation of Walcheren

 Aerial picture of the breach in the sea dike at Westkapelle after the 3 October 1944 bombardment.

 The Inundation of Walcheren was the intentional, but uncontrolled (Note: Controlled military inundations have been a feature of Dutch military defense for centuries.
 An example are the two Hollandic Water Lines in the period from the 17th century up to the Second World War.
 Inundations were an important part of the Dutch Grebbe line in 1939.
 But these military inundations were always "controlled" in three important respects: they were always reversible (pumping stations being present to drain the water after the inundation was no longer necessary); the civilian population was always evacuated beforehand; and the use of salty sea water was avoided to minimize the ecological impact.
 The plan of the Walcheren inundation had none of these aspects.) military inundation, effected by bombing the sea dikes of the former island of Walcheren in Zeeland by the Allies on and after 3 October 1944 in the context of Operation Infatuate during the Battle of the Scheldt after the Allied Invasion of Normandy during World War II.
-Though the inundation was justified by military necessity, it is controversial whether it was proportional in view of the predictable devastating effects for the civilian population, and the ecology of the island.
+Though the inundation was justified by military necessity, it is controversial whether it was proportionate in view of the predictable devastating effects for the civilian population, and the ecology of the island.
 The fact that the breaches in the sea dikes of the island remained open for a very long time (until October 1945), subjecting the island to the full impact of the twice-daily tides, caused severe damage to agricultural land and infrastructure, and severe hardship for the civilian population.
 Leaving the breaches open for such a long time, which was unavoidable due to the war-time lack of resources making closing impossible, subjected them to scouring by the tides, that widened and deepened them to such an extent that closing them eventually became extremely difficult, necessitating the development of new dike-building techniques, such as the use of caissons.
 The last breach was closed on 23 October 1945 and the draining of the island took until early 1946.
 Only after that could rebuilding the infrastructure and reconstructing the housing stock and the island's economy start.
 Walcheren was spared during the North Sea Flood of 1953 that devastated many other parts of Zeeland.